School Bus Driver

 Our school district reduced bus drivers time by 50% going from a duel tier to single tier system.
 They increased the number of drivers and buses and they did not want to pay health insurance.
 Do you see this backfiring eventually?

-Asked by lucy1 almost 11 years ago
+Asked by lucy1 about 11 years ago

 I had to look up what dual tier vs. single tier is first.
 If I understand it correctly, dual tier is when school bus routes are split by grade level, for example: 1 elementary run, 1 middle school run, and 1 high school run.
 There are advantages and disadvantages to both systems.
 I grew up in a multi-tier system whereas when I moved and became a bus driver myself, it is now single tier.
 I suppose the district is trying to save money and time by consolidating all the dual routes into single routes.
 As for them not wanting to pay insurance for their employees, that is a different beast all together.
 I don't see the change from dual to single backfiring, but I do see a lot of backlash over the health insurance issue, especially if you live in a state like mine which does not offer expanded medicaid under the new "Obamacare" health fiasco.
 Lots of businesses are looking for ways to cut corners thanks to the aforementioned three ring circus in DC.